sega pattern,

 9. How does Spring Enable Creating Production-Ready Applications in a Quick Time?

 Spring Boot aims to enable production-ready applications in a quick time.
-Spring Boot provides a few non-functional features out of the box like
+Spring Boot provides a few non-functional features out of the box like caching, logging, monitoring, and embedded servers.

 spring-boot-starter-actuator - To use advanced features like monitoring & tracing to your application out of the box